Date of Degree

 This dissertation examines First Contact images created in America during the nineteenth and early twentieth-century by artists Robert Walter Weir, George Catlin, Thomas Moran, Albert Bierstadt, and Charles M. Russell.
 I argue that the subject's popularity can be attributed not just to their importance as depictions of epic moments of transition in national and cultural history, but to the openness, or the mutability, of the subject itself.
 The first meeting of two people is an event of great possibility and potential, but, as this extended examination of the subject demonstrates, it can also be transformed to communicate vastly different messages at different moments in history.

 As Americans simultaneously struggled to create a past, understand the present, and visualize the future, the First Contact subject, with its focus on the ambiguous meeting of two cultures, allowed a site in which to grapple with central questions and anxieties of the period, even as it depicted the past.
 They are thus complicated paintings that speak not to the facts of contact, but to the purposes served by these constructions and corrupted histories.
 Reading these First Contact paintings can help to illuminate a nineteenth-century understanding of history and also begin to elucidate the troubled legacy of Native/white relations since Columbus first encountered the New World.

 American Art, Exploration Images, History Painting, Nineteenth-century Art, Representation of Native Americans

 Copyright 2009 Katherine Lynn Elliott

 Elliott, Katherine Lynn.
-"Epic encounters: first contact imagery in nineteenth and early-twentieth century American art." dissertation, University of Iowa, 2009.
+"Epic encounters: first contact imagery in nineteenth and early-twentieth century American art."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.